Our clients, contacts, and the people we meet during our visits often ask us the question:

 The following six key points will demonstrate the basic concepts and critical success factors of website creation for businesses.

 Six essential keys to creating a good website

 - Your website must meet the needs of your audience, whether that is to solve their problems or satisfy their needs.
 This works in both B2C (the approach is called design thinking) and B2B (called solution marketing or “solution selling”).
 Keep in mind that a website’s audience is always greater than its target.
 This is the principle of content marketing and inbound marketing.

 - Your site and its theme should be clear and understandable, even by someone who knows nothing about your offerings or company.

 - Your website should use original and relevant images.
 Feel free to create your own illustrations, which you can brand with your logo, domain name, and/or Twitter name.
-For example, the image above was taken by us with a macro lens and represents the digits on a smartphone.
+For example, we took the image above with a macro lens and represents the digits on a smartphone.

 - On all the pages of your site, it will be necessary to assign meaningful titles that will go beyond the simple name of your company.